 The back wall of Rob Howell’s poetic dreamspace of a set is painted blue, but that’s not all that’s different about Sam Mendes’ new staging of “The Glass Menagerie.”
-Employing some of the scenic projections indicated in the script, the evening lays bare Williams’ play with the same fervor with which Ben Chaplin’s Tom lifts the dropcloths from the furniture in his opening speech.
+Employing some (though by no means all) of the scenic projections indicated in the script, as well as a startlingly youthful quartet of actors headed by Zoe Wanamaker as Amanda, the evening lays bare Williams’ play with the same fervor with which Ben Chaplin’s Tom lifts the dropcloths from the furniture in his opening speech.

 Like Tom, Mendes has no patience for the musty reminders of history — the accretions of performance legend, if you will — that cling to this play in particular: Howell’s catwalk-ringed design, shimmeringly lit by David Hersey, tells you that from the start, as does a plaintive score by Jason Carr whose contemporary feel dips in and out of the strains of the Paradise dance hall.

 In its aural and visual aspects alone (the excellent sound designer is Scott Myers), this “Glass Menagerie” may not be everyone’s idea of the play 50 years on, but chances are it will make you think about, and feel, its import as never before.

 The director’s overriding innovation has to do with age: This is the first “Menagerie” in memory to cast actors roughly the same age as the characters.
 The effect is to amplify, without in any way vulgarizing, the sexual undercurrents of a play in which, more than ever, Williams seems to spread his sorrowful, compassionate voice among all four characters, not just his putative alter ego, Tom.

 Wanamaker, accordingly, is no desperate old lady, but a 40-something scold embittered by abandonment in her sexual prime some 16 years before by a man she fell in love with because of his looks.